kubernetes-sigs/wg-policy-prototypes/policy-report/kep/README.md

 List the specific goals of the KEP.
 What is it trying to achieve?
 How will we know that this has succeeded?
 -->

-- Meet the Kubernetes API standards
-- Make policy-report as a new project under kubernetes-sigs: `github.com/kubernetes-sigs/policy-report-api`
+- Add `policy-report-api` as a new project under kubernetes-sigs i.e `github.com/kubernetes-sigs/policy-report-api`
-- Provide a migration path for existing users
-- Improved documentation for new and existing users
-- Improved documentation for producers and consumers
+- Provide guidance on building consumers and producers

 ### Non-Goals